monster010/monster010/README.md

 - 🔞 I've been programming since I was 9 years old.

+- 🌐 At the moment I am mainly concerned with websites.

 - ☠️ Usually friendly, but can also change quickly.

 - ⚡ Fun fact: I love tabs